Psalm 150

 The psalm opens with הַלְלוּ יָהּ -- "Praise the LORD!" -- the same exclamation that will close it, forming a perfect frame around the entire psalm.
 The verb הָלַל ("to praise, to shine, to boast") appears thirteen times in these six verses, a relentless drumbeat that gives the psalm its breathless, accumulating energy.
 The shortened divine name יָהּ is the poetic form of the Tetragrammaton (YHWH), used frequently in worship contexts.

 Verse 2 answers why God should be praised, and it gives two complementary reasons.
 First, בִּגְבוּרֹתָיו -- "for his mighty deeds."
 This word encompasses all of God's saving acts in history: the exodus, the conquest, the deliverance from exile, and every intervention on behalf of his people.
 The plural form suggests an uncountable abundance of powerful acts.
 Second, כְּרֹב גֻּדְלוֹ -- "according to the abundance of his greatness."
 Here the reason shifts from what God has done to who God is.
 The preposition כְּ ("according to") implies that the praise should be proportional to its object -- and since God's greatness is immeasurable, the praise must be boundless.
-The word רֹב ("abundance, multitude") intensifies the point: God's greatness is not merely great but superabundantly great.
-No amount of praise can be excessive.
-This verse thus moves from the historical to the ontological, from God's acts to God's being -- both are grounds for worship.
+The word רֹב ("abundance, multitude") intensifies the point: God's greatness is beyond measure, and no amount of praise can be excessive.
+The verse moves from the historical to the ontological -- from what God has done to who God is.

 How to Praise -- A Symphony of Instruments (vv.
 3-5)